markcerqueira/markcerqueira.github.com/_posts/2019/2019-04-08-effective-jira.md

 ---
 layout: post
-title: "Effective JIRA"
+title: "Managing Management - Effective JIRA"
 description: ""
 category:
-tags: [engineering management, jira]
+tags: [managing management, engineering management, jira]
 ---

 Whether you love (few people) or hate (more people) JIRA, effectively using it can minimize the time you spend on it and maximize the value you get out of it.
 Ineffective JIRA looks like: